HusseinMorsy/my-elm-examples/README.md

 * [SimpleList.elm](SimpleList.elm).
 A simple shoppint list without interation. see [Gist](https://gist.github.com/HusseinMorsy/8c726fc58be40722a147488db9da33e3) for step by step tutorial.
 * [Grouped.elm](Grouped.elm).
 Shows a to group a List.
+* [InteractiveList.elm](InteractiveList.elm).
+Extended version of SimpleList.elm, where you can check items